Cornell's Harassment of the Vengalattore Labs

 These pages collate the publicly available documents re the matter, accessible through the Schuyler County Clerk's Office, New York.

 Over the intervening period since 2014, Cornell has repeatedly acted in bad-faith against Prof. Vengalattore and his research group.
-Multiple complaints have been lodged against several Physics Department and University Administrators in response to their harassment, discrimination and retaliation against Prof. Vengalattore and his group.
+Multiple complaints have been lodged against several Physics Department and University Administrators (Gretchen Ritter, Erich Mueller, Jeevak Parpia, Ritchie Patterson etc) in response to their harassment, discrimination, solicitation of false allegations and bogus Title IX complaints, theft of research equipment and other retaliatory actions against Prof. Vengalattore and his group.
 These pages also include the publicly available documents re the matter.

 The timeline of Cornell's actions against Prof. Vengalattore and his group can be viewed here.